Browse Articles

 sp_helptext

-It provides the text of a stored procedure reside in SQL Server
+It provides the text of a stored procedure residing in the SQL Server

 sp_depends